 UPDATE: OHIO IMPLEMENTED NEW CHILD SUPPORT GUIDELINES ON MARCH 28, 2019.
 THE RESOURCES BELOW REFLECT THESE CHANGES.

 A common question that I get regarding child support payments is related to future changes in income status.
-Either party can request a review of the child support order, if a future adjustment is appropriate.
-Additional information for adjustments within the State of Ohio can be found here.
-For resources outside of Ohio, click here.
+Either party can request a review of the child support order if an adjustment is appropriate.

 As you may know, one of the great benefits of coming to agreements outside of Court is having greater control over those agreements.
 For example, you can deviate from the calculator.
-To do so, you just need to provide an explanation for the deviation.
+To do so, you need to explain the deviation.
 During mediation, I have seen couples make all kinds of changes to the calculations.
-One of the best things about mediation is it gives you the opportunity to think about what is in the best interest of your family and make decisions accordingly.
+One of the best things about mediation is it allows you to think about what is in the best interest of your family and make decisions accordingly.